fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/PJONExamples/LocalChatExamples/README.md

 A copy of the code is run in each of two Arduino UNOs connected between pin 12 on each, with a ground connection as well.

-Choose a number between 1 and 254 as an address for each and run the codeon each.
+Choose a number between 1 and 254 as an address for each and run the code on each.
 Instructions on how to connect appear in the Serial Monitor.

 These examples are discussed in a talk to the MERG Arduino SIG on 24th September 2024.